facebookarchive/flux/examples/flux-async/README.md

 delays and errors.
 In the example we will handle things like optimistic updates, loading states, and failing API requests.

+# Disclaimer

+This is just one way to handle asynchronous actions.
+It is not the only way, and may not be the best way.
+This is simply how we deal with asynchronous actions most commonly at Facebook.

 # Usage

 ```bash